gotev/android-upload-service/README.md

 Upload Service 4.0.0 Alpha 02, 100% Kotlin with:
 - Android 10 support
-- New *delegates* using AndroidX stock lifecycle aware request observer
+- New *delegates* using AndroidX lifecycle

 is here for developer preview!
 [Check this issue for more information](https://github.com/gotev/android-upload-service/issues/463).
 For production grade and battle tested version, use 3.5.2.